divvun/giellalt-svn2git/doc/TheMove.md

 # Preparations

 * get updated GitHub email info from all - DONE to the extent it is received
-* invite all relevant persons
+* invite all relevant persons - DONE
   	* everyone with confirmed emails - DONE
   	* everyone committing since 1.1.2016 (last four years, roughly) - DONE
   	* ignore the rest, they can ask for access later
-* mirror the svn repo as individual language repos
+* mirror the svn repo as individual language repos - DONE for `langs/`
   	* such that only a few more commits needs to be added before switching to git
   	* make sure the `authors.txt` file is complete - DONE
 * create teams
 * add descriptions to all repos - DONE
-* make sure CI/CD is working for both keyboards and languages
+* make sure CI/CD is working for both keyboards and languages - IN PROGRESS
-* full history of `giella-core` & `giella-shared`
+* full history of `giella-core`, `giella-shared` & `langs-templates/und/`

 # Move steps

 We do one `langs` directory at a time.
 First is `$GTHOME/langs`, then `$GTHOME/experiment-langs`.
 The actual move should take only a few hours, if not less.

-1. email everyone about move time = last checkin time
+1. email everyone about move time = last checkin time - DONE
 1. make one final update to git, using `git svn`
 1. push to GitHub
 1. create branch develop, make it the default, lock master